256dpi/naos/python/README.md

 ## Status

 Supported transports: Serial.
-Supported endpoints: Params.
+Supported endpoints: Params, FS, Metrics, Time.
 See `PARITY.md` in the repository root for the full parity matrix.

 ## Installation